Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 		We need to implement a partitioning scheme, which can be tricky especially if we ever need to repartition the data.
 		Another drawback of Z-axis scaling is that doesn’t solve the problems of increasing development and application complexity.
 To solve those problems we need to apply Y-axis scaling.

+# Real Life Example:-
+ Let Say you want to scale a Pizza parlour.
+ There is only one chef.
+As the number of order increases, this single chef can't handle all the order.
+ In order to deal this situations:
+ 1st thing:-
+ 	Increase the salary of chef and tell him to manager all the orders.
+Putting more money --> More Output.
+	**Optimise process and increase throughput using same resource.**  ---> *Vertical Scaling* **Optimise process include making Pizza base before hand at non peak hours.**

+	All Good!
+All done.
+But say one day	you chef falls ill.
+Business is in trouble?

+	**How to make application Resilience(Recovery from failure quickly)** Have one or more backup chef.
+If Chef does not come for that day, hire them for that day only.
+	**Keep backup and avioid sigle point of failure**/ Buying more resource of similar types--> *Horizontal Scaling*

+	Ohhwow.
+All done.

+	Say you have more and more number of Orders which are pilling up. you would like to divide that between different cateogry say one for garlic bread only, other for Pizza only. -->**Z axis scaling**

 #Benefits:

 		Enables the continuous delivery and deployment of large, complex applications.